teamdeeson/codex/docs/company-policies/disciplinary-policy.md

 The following are examples of general misconduct that may result in formal proceedings.
 The list is not exhaustive.

-* Poor timekeeping
+* Poor timekeeping.

-* Poor work performance
+* Poor work performance.

-* Excessive sickness absence
+* Excessive sickness absence.

-* Capability
+* Capability.

-* Unreasonable behaviour to work colleagues
+* Unreasonable behaviour to work colleagues.

-* Harassment or victimisation
+* Harassment or victimisation.

-* Breach of company security
+* Breach of company security.

-* Breach of health and safety rules
+* Breach of health and safety rules.

-* Repeated or serious failure to follow instructions
+* Repeated or serious failure to follow instructions.

-* Personal use of a company computer and/or ancillary electronic equipment during working hours
+* Personal use of a company computer and/or ancillary electronic equipment during working hours.

 ## Appendix 3 – gross misconduct.

 The following are examples of gross misconduct that after investigation, may result in dismissal.
 The list is not exhaustive.

-* Theft from the company, its employees or clients
+* Theft from the company, its employees or clients.

-* Malicious damage to the company’s, employees’ or clients’ property
+* Malicious damage to the company’s, employees’ or clients’ property.

-* Fraud
+* Fraud.

-* Deliberate falsification of records or deliberate failure to maintain records
+* Deliberate falsification of records or deliberate failure to maintain records.

-* Misuse of the company’s name
+* Misuse of the company’s name.

-* Misuse of the company’s property
+* Misuse of the company’s property.

-* Action that brings the company into disrepute
+* Action that brings the company into disrepute.

-* Serious negligence which causes or may cause unacceptable loss, damage or injury to the company, its employees or clients
+* Serious negligence which causes or may cause unacceptable loss, damage or injury to the company, its employees or clients.

-* Serious infringement of health and safety rules
+* Serious infringement of health and safety rules.

-* Inability to work due to the consumption of alcohol and/or drugs inside or outside working hours
+* Inability to work due to the consumption of alcohol and/or drugs inside or outside working hours.

-* Gross insubordination
+* Gross insubordination.

-* Physical assault
+* Physical assault.

-* Sexual harassment
+* Sexual harassment.

-* Any act of discrimination towards race, gender, colour, creed, age or disability
+* Any act of discrimination towards race, gender, colour, creed, age or disability.

-* Unauthorised disclosure of company or client information to any third party
+* Unauthorised disclosure of company or client information to any third party.

-* Soliciting work for independent personal gain from company clients or potential clients in negotiation with the company
+* Soliciting work for independent personal gain from company clients or potential clients in negotiation with the company.

-* Use of a company computer to view obscene, pornographic, racist, destructive and/or illegal material
+* Use of a company computer to view obscene, pornographic, racist, destructive and/or illegal material.

 ## Grievance procedure.